Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

     - `.solidGround(b: boolean)`: Accepts a boolean, determines if the mob is required to spawn on a block tagged `minecraft:valid_spawn`, defaults to `false`
     - `.maxBrightness(i: number)`: Accepts a number, sets the maximum light level the mob may spawn in
 - 3rd argument: A `ResourceLocation`, the name of the fauna

-{: .notice #fauna-notice }
-> Faunas cannot be added through this, only existing, registered ones can be modified
->
-> To register a fauna definition see the [event]({% link kubejs_tfc/1.20.1/events.md %}#register-fauna-definitions) for registering them

 ### Example